Fight against discrimination

-- Include the fight against discrimination in the university's policy
+- Including the fight against discrimination in the university's policy

-- Fight against hazing and promote preventive actions prior to the organisation of events that could lead to discrimination or an attack on dignity
+- Fighting against hazing and promoting preventive actions prior to the organisation of events that could lead to discrimination or an attack on dignity

-- Promote and support student initiatives that help raise awareness and fight discrimination
+- Promoting and supporting student initiatives that help raise awareness and fight discrimination

-- Ban stereotypes and discriminatory or sexist statements from all communication media and from any document distributed by or within the university
+- Banning stereotypes and discriminatory or sexist statements from all communication media and from any document distributed by or within the university

-- Ensure, through appropriate training or awareness-raising activities, that all staff and students take into account the principles and challenges of equality and the fight against discrimination, whether direct or indirect.
+- Ensuring, through appropriate training or awareness-raising activities, that all staff and students take into account the principles and challenges of equality and the fight against discrimination, whether direct or indirect.

-- Review the content of the training courses offered, in order to eliminate any stereotypes
+- Reviewing the content of the training courses offered, in order to eliminate any stereotypes

 Examples of actions carried out:

 Secure email addresses exist for students and staff who need to ask a question, seek advice, share a story, or ask for help.
 Managed by the doctors of the health services, the answers are provided in complete confidentiality

 Focus on the use of the chosen first name